Shana Merlin

 Austin Kimble (Music Director / Pianist) is a B. Iden Payne and Central Texas Excellence in Theatre Award nominee and a two-time recipient of the BroadwayWorld Austin Award for “Best Musical Direction”.
 Music direction credits include Ghost Quartet (Penfold Theatre); Nunsense and Ruthless (City Theatre); Evita, Rock of Ages, Man of La Mancha, Shrek, My Fair Lady, A Christmas Carol, Spamalot, Smokey Joe’s Café, Damn Yankees, and Tarzan (Georgetown Palace Theatre); and numerous youth productions throughout the Austin metroplex.

 He holds a bachelor’s of music degree in jazz piano performance from the University of Texas at Austin and has performed worldwide.
-In 2022, Mr. Kimble accepted a position as Lecturer and Associate Music Director for Texas State University’s Department of Theatre & Dance.
+In 2022, he accepted a position as Lecturer and Associate Music Director for Texas State University’s Department of Theatre & Dance.
 He also teaches a studio of private students in the areas of piano, trumpet, voice, music theory, improvisation, and audition technique.

 Valerie Nies

-Valerie Nies is a comedian, writer, and gluten enthusiast who has taught comedy and coached since 2017.
-She’s written for humor sites Reductress and McSweeney’s and performed comedy at Out of Bounds, Big Little Comedy, and Frontera Fringe Festivals.
 For four years, she hosted the monthly all-women standup showcase Smile More! at The Institution Theater, a consistently sold-out comedy show.
 She has written a comedic one-woman show How to Say You’re Afraid of Commitment in 140 Characters or Less, produced a popular self-help podcast Help Wanted, performed on storytelling shows in Austin and LA, and won awards for television scripts that never aired.
 Her sketch comedy has been featured on Bitch, Jezebel, Salon, and Huffington Post.
 Valerie is also a published poet with work appearing in literary journals, and her chapbook Imaginary Frenemies, is available from Toho Publishing.

 Joey Neugart